This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 23.D.
 Paid Time Off for Jury Duty

 The BSC recognizes every employee’s civic duty with respect to serving on juries or a witness when called.
-An employee who has been summoned as a witness or for jury duty should notify his or her supervisor immediately.
+An employee who has been summoned as a witness or for jury duty should notify their supervisor immediately.
 The BSC will grant the necessary time off with pay.
 Employees may be required to provide proof of jury/witness service.

 23.E.
 Paid Time Off for Bereavement